arjunyg/Freeze/README.md

 A simple Bukkit plugin to perform mass operations on the whitelist.

-Currently the plugin is designed to compile and run with bukkit-1.3.1-R2.0.
+Currently the plugin is designed to compile and run with bukkit-1.4.2-R2.0.
 Using a different version may cause it to malfunction.

 Building
 --------

 1. Download Bukkit from http://dl.bukkit.org/downloads/bukkit/list/rb/.
-   (Use 1.3.1-R2.0 for best compatibility!)
+   (Use 1.4.2-R2.0 for best compatibility! - The project should still work with builds going back at least to 1.2.5)

 2. Move your download of bukkit to lib/bukkit.jar or create a link in lib called bukkit.jar that points to your copy of bukkit.